 - Staff a winter and summer Birthright Israel trip.

 - Build community through connecting students to like-minded peers and meaningful opportunities

 - Recruit and oversee a cohort of student leaders to broaden your engagement work on campus

 - Serve as an active member of the broader Student Life Team by staffing Kraft Shabbat Dinners and other Hillel-wide experiences, including holiday celebrations and large-scale social events

 What You’ve Accomplished

 - Bachelor’s degree required and 0-3 years of relevant work experience

 What You’ll Bring to the Job

-- Natural ability to connect with a wide range of students
+- A natural ability to network and build relationships with a wide variety of people.

 What You’ll Receive